How The ADHD Trend Created Today’s Drug Addiction Epidemic

 It is well known today that an early diagnosis of ADHD puts someone at a higher risk for drug abuse and alcohol abuse.
 Impulsivity, risk-taking, and hyperactivity can all contribute to making poor decisions regarding substances.
 More importantly, the medication wires the brain for addiction.
 When someone takes a similar amphetamine substance like cocaine, or alcohol, their reward center is activated in the same way.
 Additionally, they have already committed to memory an important habit: drugs make everything better.
 Drugs can help you achieve what you want and perform well, which also has all of its own rewards.

 Harmony Place is a dual diagnosis treatment center working to understand each client’s needs and provide the best individualized treatment plan possible.
 We specialize in medication management and treating dual diagnosis issues of ADHD and addiction.
-For a private consultation, call us today at 1-855-627-1417.
+For a private consultation, contact us today.